Performance

 • 80% (or up) means you are very close to your machine’s limits; in practice, glitching is imminent at these levels (with varying frequency) — at this load level, you’ll typically want to look into optimizing your project

-• 100% means your machine is working at capacity, and is unable to process your project; audio is skipped and audible glitching occurs — at this level, you need to optimize your project somehow
+• 100% (MAX) means your machine is working at capacity, and is unable to process your project; audio is skipped and audible glitching occurs — at this level, you need to optimize your project somehow

-While the processing load meter should be pretty accurate, there is one thing to keep in mind.
-Orphaned Nodes (or Nodes not ultimately connected to an Audio Destination Node) that just output into nothing are not always correctly measured.
+Note: While the processing load meter should be pretty accurate, there is one thing to keep in mind.
+Currently, orphaned Nodes (= Nodes not ultimately connected to an Audio Destination Node) that just output into nothing are not always correctly measured.
+As a result, with a project with a lot of Nodes not connecting to anything, the meter may display a lower-than-actual processing load.

 Performance When Exporting Projects